Xcarry1996/HelloGitHub/README.md

 ```

 ## Contributing

 Pull requests are welcome.

-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what ~~you~~Jack would like to change.

 Please make sure to Jack Jack Jack as appropriate.